cobobc/milestone_project_2/README.md

 *   As a First Time user, I want to understand the difference between the two quizzes.
 *   As a First Time user, I want to seemlessly navigate through the 6 pages of the site.
 *   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms.
-*   As a First Time user, I want to challeng my golfing knowledge.
+*   As a First Time user, I want to challenge my golfing knowledge.

 #### Returning User Goals